Skip to content

 Annual vacation term

 Most academic programs consider the summer term as a standard vacation period.
-For F-1 and J-1 students, full-time enrollment isn’t required during this time, and you may remain in the US or travel abroad.
+For F-1 and J-1 students, full-time enrollment isn’t required during vacation periods, and you may remain in the US or travel abroad.

 Part-time study, either at the University or another institution, is allowed if you want to take additional courses during a vacation term; some students may be eligible to apply for off-campus work permission.